jameslnewell/wait-for-event/README.md

 ### `.waitForLull(event, emitters, [period,] [callback])`

-Wait for the event to stop being emitted by the emitters for a period of time.
+Wait for the event to stop being emitted by _any_ of the emitters for a period of time.

 - `event` - The event name
 - `emitters` - The event emitters